Getting started with BurnP3+

 Step 5: Analyzing the Model Results

-To view the tabular results from each of your runs, double-click on one of your results scenarios and navigate to the last tab, Output Fire Statistics.
-Here, you can view the results and have the option to export the data by right-clicking anywhere on the spreadsheet, and selecting Export All from the context menu.
+To view the tabular results from each of your runs, double-click on one of your results scenarios and navigate to the last datasheet in the BurnP3+ tab, called Output Fire Statistics Table.
+Here, you can view the information about every fire that was run during the simulation.
+You can also easily export the data to a CSV or Excel file by right-clicking anywhere on the spreadsheet, and selecting Export All from the context menu.

 Next, move to the results panel at the bottom left of SyncroSim Studio.
 Under the Charts tab, double-click on Burn Area by Fuel Type to see the tabular results for area burned.